Rescuers work to clear China blast site of chemicals before rain falls

 About 100 people from a residential area near the blast site protested outside a hotel where a government press briefing was held, angry that dangerous chemicals had been stored near their homes.

-“I‘m very worried that these dangerous chemicals will harm my health,” said Zhang Yinbao, who works in the chemical industry and whose apartment building is only 800 meters from the blast site.
+“I‘m very worried that these dangerous chemicals will harm my health,” said Zhang Yinbao, who works in the chemical industry and whose apartment building is only 800 metres from the blast site.

 For a warehouse the size of the one that exploded, that’s closer to a residential area than allowed under laws that deal with the storage of dangerous materials, according to state media reports.